 [image source blurred (source: cigarette smoke?).
 Sound detected [exhalation].
 A pause.
 Thirteen seconds elapse, no audio detected, then-]

 "What happened next?"

 "Our orders were to ensure the Covenant boarding action failed.
-By the time we set down on Perth's hangar bay, the ship had already fallen into enemy hands.
+By the time we set down on the Perth, the ship had already fallen into enemy hands.
 And not just a single boarding party - that we could have handled.
 There were hundreds of them.
 All fired up, too."

 "It seems unusual, that the Covenant would deem it necessary to board the ship, rather than simply destroy it."

 "They were looking for something.
 The Perth wasn't just a standard frigate; our intel had flagged it as a Priority One Research Vessel.
 Naval Intelligence emphasised that in the mission logs, repeatedly."

 "And you deployed from the Coventry, even in spite of the Earth Force-Recall Directive?"

 "Scimitar Actual made the command decision.
 The ship was carrying something important.
 Something critical.
 Our orders came direct from Section Three; we didn't question them when we got the call."